VelasGui83/SBI_Project/README.md

     correct-pdb -i /path/to/pdb/folder/

-This will create new PDB files and remove the old ones.
+This will create new PDB files and remove the old ones, so it seems to be a good idea to have a fisrt look at those PDBs before running macromaker...

 Authors
 =======